 - Meyland is unique in that it's the only building with four RAs on staff.

-- As of October 15, 2007 Meyland Hall became one of the first residence halls in the Midwest to become LEEDs certified.
+- As of October 15, 2007, Meyland Hall became one of the first residence halls in the Midwest to become LEED certified.